Controls

 Our dependent variable: time on a rotarod

 Variables of concern may vary from study to study.
-A study exploring effects of an intervention on participants’ smoking habits may be concerned withparticipant’s existing smoking habits.
+A study exploring effects of an intervention on participants’ smoking habits may be concerned with participant’s existing smoking habits.
 A study exploring the effects of an intervention on social dynamics within a group could be concerned about potential sources of environmental agitation or aggression.
-A study exploring the effects of an intervention with qualitatively assessed measures might be concerned about raters’ biases in favor of a specific result.
+A study exploring the effects of an intervention on political views might be concerned about raters’ biases in favor of a specific result.
 A study exploring the effects of serine protease inhibitor neuroserpin on neuronal growth would now know that they need to be concerned about the delivery and sterilization methods used to introduce neuroserpin into the experimental environment.

 A Closer Look: The Rareberry and cage height